BernardTheFour/avows-be-test-2/README.md

 - Mockito: mock class and object to fully isolate the testing environment
 - Docker Compose: easy to run and setup working environment for developer

+## API

+### Postman API Docs

+Postman API documentation can be downloaded [here](/avows-betest-api.postman_collection.json)

+### Swagger API Documentation

+This application is running on port 8080.

+To access the API documentation, hit http://localhost:8080/swagger-ui/index.html

 ## Prerequisites

 - Windows 10 or later